Records and statistics of the Comrades Marathon: International (non-African) gold medallists

-As the race is the pinnacle of the South African distance running calendar, with local elite athletes targeting the event year-after-year, there are fewer international gold medalists.
+As the race is the pinnacle of the South African distance running calendar (with significant prize money), local elite athletes will target the event year-after-year, so there are fewer international gold medalists.
 World class international athletes may target the Comrades from time to time but not on a consistent basis like South African athletes.
 Achieving even a single gold medal for an international athlete is a significant achievement overcoming local athletes in their premier event.
 The following non-African international runners have won 2 or more gold medals (winners in bold):